-Most North American homeowners are doing everything possible to keep their families warm this winter.
-However, there is a point that many overlook — the warmer your air, the drier it is.
+Many North American homeowners are doing everything they can to keep their families warm this winter.
+However, there is a consideration that many overlook — the warmer your air, the drier it is.

-Humidity is oftentimes ignored as a component of indoor comfort and air quality.
+Humidity is oftentimes discounted as a component of indoor comfort and air quality.
 Think about these reasons why a whole home humidifier is worth the investment:

 Healthy Air, Healthy You